benmvp/slides/2017/nodevember/why-react.md

 =====

-# 9. Unopionated
+# 9. Unopinionated

 NOTES:
 - Honestly this 9th reason can be seen as a pro or con depending on how you look at it
-- React is pretty unopinonated on how your apps should be built
+- React is pretty unopinionated on how your apps should be built

 /////